harleydutton/tabula-rasa/references/Sark Douls.md

 Load is the total weight of your gear divided by your strength.
 It determines your dodge type.

-load

-time

-Light roll

-less than 25% or less

-1 second

-Med roll

-less than 50% or less

-2 seconds

-Heavy roll

-less than 100%

-4 seconds

-Cannot roll

-More than 100%

 ## Abilities

 Steal these from a medieval white wolf game’s sheet